 An INSEAD Executive MBA offers a lifetime of returns, both professionally and personally.
 But it is also an investment that needs to be carefully considered and planned.
 Most participants fund their EMBA through a combination of loans and personal savings.
 To complement this, you can apply for a scholarship or approach your employer for financial support.
 INSEAD scholarships

 I am now in the heart of the programme.
 It’s already been four months since I started the Global Executive MBA (GEMBA) at INSEAD.
 Two modules have passed, we have already studied six different Core Courses and taken as many exams.
 Twenty years after I finished my studies, here I am again —a 45-year-old student!
 The first word that comes to mind when I think of these past few months and that perfectly sums up my impressions is “Diversity”.

 The GEMBA has been an unforgettable experience so far.
-The pandemic makes everything more challenging and at the same time more meaningful because all those previously trivial and taken-for-granted moments now become rare and valuable opportunities to create memorable stories and friendships.
+Recent times have made everything more challenging and at the same time more meaningful because all those previously trivial and taken-for-granted moments now become rare and valuable opportunities to create memorable stories and friendships.
 It has been four months since the official start of the programme, and I have somewhat gotten used to this high level of uncertainty and agility!